Karpman-Consulting/eQUEST-229RPDGenerator/README.md

 ## About ASHRAE 229P

-ASHRAE Standard 229P is a proposed standard entitled, "Protocols for Evaluating Ruleset Implementation in Building Performance Modeling Software".
+ASHRAE Standard 229P is a proposed standard entitled "Protocols for Evaluating Ruleset Implementation in Building Performance Modeling Software".
 To learn more about the title/scope/purpose and status of the proposed standard development visit the standards project committee site at [ASHRAE SPC 229](http://spc229.ashraepcs.org/).

 ## ASHRAE Standard 229 RPD Schema
 The RPD schema development continues at: [https://github.com/open229/ruleset-model-description-schema](https://github.com/open229/ruleset-model-description-schema)